stars57/stars57.github.io/index.md

 I was previously an Associate Research Scientist at the University of Maryland Center for Advanced Study of Language where I led interdisciplinary efforts that resulted in key enhancements to educational curricula at large government institutions.
 For example, one line of research explored [**virtual reality and its application to language comprehension**](https://www.afcea.org/content/?q=Article-go-moscow-learn-russian-sort){:target="_blank"}.

+As a result of leading these multimillion dollar programs, I have a wide range of research and management skills including: relationship building with stakeholders; report writing and presentation for academic, government, and general public audiences; experimental and instructional design and evaluation; qualitative and quantitative assessment and analysis; and project administration, including managing personnel, timelines, and contractual budgets.

 <!-- &nbsp; -->

 ## [](#header-2) Research